by Travis Stockman, Esq. | Oct 1, 2022 | Amazon Suspensions, Intellectual Property Infringement, Trademark Infringement

 General Motors Suing Online Sellers for Alleged Sale of Counterfeit Products

 Hey all, just in: GM is suing online sellers.
 The multi-billion dollar automotive conglomerate General Motors has filed a lawsuit.
 Greer, Burns & Crain, Ltd: Case No. 22-cv-04031.
-The suit alleges that sellers based in China and beyond are working together to offer counterfeit GM products to unknowing sellers.
+The suit alleges that sellers based in China and beyond are working together to offer counterfeit GM products to unknowing buyers.
 Additionally, the suit claims that e-commerce sellers on platforms like Amazon, Wish.com, Etsy, eBay, Walmart, DHgate, Alibaba, and AliExpress are specifically targeting US consumers.
 And even further, the lawsuit alleges that sellers just like you are responsible for GM losing billions of dollars.

 What Does it All Mean?: GM Suing Online Sellers Case No. 22-cv-04031 Greer, Burns & Crain, Ltd.